 The Academy is committed to educating students and employees about crime prevention.
 While the town of Castine and its surrounding communities enjoy very low rates of crime, occasional incidents do occur and the Academy works diligently to remind students to practice risk reduction strategies to avoid becoming the victim of a crime.
-During New Student Orientation (offered virtually in 2020), first year students and their parents are informed by Student Services personnel of college policies such as those prohibiting alcohol, drug and sexual misconduct, and where other policies can be found on the college portal.
+During New Student Orientation (offered in-person and virtually in 2021), first year students and their parents are informed by Student Services personnel of college policies such as those prohibiting alcohol, drug and sexual misconduct, and where other policies can be found on the college portal.
 In addition, safety procedures are reviewed, risk reduction strategies suggested, and resources for assistance with emergencies and reporting crimes are introduced.
 Sophomore students participate in a training on sexual harassment and sexual misconduct in the workplace prior to participating in cadet shipping or co-operative education experiences the summer before their junior year.
-Campus

-Safety staff routinely include safety precautions and discussions in their interactions with students on campus and in the residence hall.
+Campus Safety staff routinely include safety precautions and discussions in their interactions with students on campus and in the residence hall.

 During their first semester, all new students are required to participate in AlcoholEdu, a web-based population level alcohol and sexual violence education program, as well as SAPU, a program designed to educate students about sexual assault prevention, domestic violence, bystander intervention, and Title IX requirements.
-Students who violate the Academy's alcohol policies are required to participate in an additional AlcoholEdu program as a sanction.

 During the year Campus Safety and Residence Life do programs in Curtis Hall and the Commons.
 "Lock it or Lose it" shows what can happen when a door is left unlocked.
-Meet the Campus Safety Officer is a program designed to create a better rapport between the officers and students.
+"Meet the Campus Safety Officer" is a program designed to create a better rapport between the officers and students.
+While these programs did not happen in the 20/21 Academic Year due to the pandemic, they will be reinstituted in fall of 2021.
 Additionally, officers go into classrooms and conduct trainings on emergency situations.